Matdata-eu/expertise-graph/pages/type.md

 exclude-from-graph-view:: true
 type:: [[Property]]
-has-description:: is a subclass of title:: type
+description:: is a subclass of title:: type

 -